Gayathri-M/GettingAndCleaningTheDataAssesment/codebook.md

 ## The analysis steps

-* Merges the training and test sets  and creates individual datasets
+* Merges the training and test sets  and creates individual datasets,

-  * train/X_train.txt and test/X_test.txt – creates a  10299 x 561 data frame
+  * train/X_train.txt and test/X_test.txt ï¿½ creates a  10299 x 561 data frame
-  * train/subject_train.txt and test/subject_test.txt – creates a 10299 x 1 data   frame with subject IDs
+  * train/subject_train.txt and test/subject_test.txt ï¿½ creates a 10299 x 1 data   frame with subject IDs
   train/y_train.txt and test/y_test.txt -- creates a 10299 x 1 data frame with activity IDs.

 * Reads file features.txt and extracts the measurements on the mean and standard deviation of each observed measurement